anshulltyagii/Sparkify/README.md

 ## Contributing

-We welcome contributions to **Infinet**!
+We welcome contributions to **Sparkify**!
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.